Post-harvest hopyard management

-Now let’s consider some of the problematic insect pests still lingering after harvest.
+Let’s consider some of the problematic insect pests still lingering after harvest.
 Potato leafhoppers, damson hop aphids and twospotted spider mites were all reported in hopyards this season, and growers are considering what treatment strategies are available post-harvest.

-Potato leafhoppers were a real issue for some growers, but a treatment now would not affect populations next season because potato leafhoppers currently in hopyards will not survive the winter.
+Potato leafhoppers were a real issue for some growers, but a treatment now would not affect populations next season because the potato leafhoppers currently in hopyards will not survive the winter.
 Potato leafhoppers move north on spring storms and reinfest each year.
 Once potato leafhoppers arrive, they reproduce in the hopyards and can cause significant damage.
 However, their inability to survive the winter wipes out the entire population in Michigan each year.

 Hop aphids overwinter as eggs on Prunus species (genus of trees and shrubs that includes plums, cherries, peaches, nectarines, apricots and almonds).
-In early spring, eggs hatch into stem mothers, which give birth to wingless females that feed on the Prunus host.
+In early spring, eggs hatch into stem mothers that give birth to wingless females that feed on the Prunus host.
 In May, winged females are produced and travel to hop plants where additional generations of wingless females are produced.
 As cold weather approaches, winged females and males are produced, move back onto a Prunus host, mate and lay eggs for before winter.

 Hops are a unique situation when it comes to mite management.
 Many horticultural crops use post-harvest treatments in infested sites to reduce overwintering populations, but hop growers remove the plant itself quite early in the season, likely removing a large portion of the mites with it.
-Twospotted spider mites that remain overwinter as mated females on plant debris and trellis structures in the hopyard.
+The twospotted spider mites that remain overwinter as mated females on plant debris and trellis structures in the hopyard.
 Mites remaining in the hopyard are susceptible to miticide applications, but likely account for a relatively small number in fall when they are beginning to migrate to overwintering sites.

-Unless the infestations were at an economically significant level, miticide applications should be avoided if possible.
-Refer to the MSU Extension article, “Twospotted spider mite numbers up in hopyards,” for more information on managing twospotted spider mites.
+Unless the infestations were at an economically significant level, avoid miticide applications if possible.
+Refer to the MSU Extension article “Twospotted spider mite numbers up in hopyards” for more information on managing twospotted spider mites.

-Sanitize and fertilize in the fall
+Sanitize and fertilize in fall

 Take time to evaluate the season